Sickle Cell Disease

 How is sickle cell disease diagnosed?

-Your healthcare provider will take your medical history and give you a physical exam.
+Your healthcare provider will take your health history and give you a physical exam.

 You may also have blood tests and other tests.